Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 We have it on great medical authority.

-It's just the Clinton soap opera continuing.
+It's just that Clinton soap opera continuing.

 Not a single time, never.

-At one point she said, Now who's here from New York?
+One thing I did notice also, by the way, at one point she said, now who's here from New York?

-And a whole group of people in the stands, high school gym, said, Yes, we are.
+And a whole group of people in the stands, high school gym, said, yes, we are.

 And then afterwards, I started going around.

-There were a lot of people from New York, East Hampton from the Hudson Valley, people from Connecticut.
+There were a lot of people from New York, East Hampton, from the Hudson Valley, people from Connecticut.

 They're packing the crowd.